Lightning-AI/pytorch-lightning/docs/source/starter/introduction_guide.rst

     torch.Size([1, 10])

-Now we add the training_step which has all our training loop logic
+Now we add the training_step to the previously defined class which has all our training loop logic

 .. testcode::

     class LitMNIST(LightningModule):
+        ... # code previously written

         def training_step(self, batch, batch_idx):
             x, y = batch
             logits = self(x)